jian-me/education/incident-response/README.md

 **Phase C**

-Hand out all the “C” cards.
+Hand out all the `C` cards.

 **Nov 24, 2023 @ 06:02:44 UTC** - Read the slide.
-What are the applications?
+What are the applications that are no longer accessible?
 What does this mean?
-What kinds of threats could possibly take systems / applications offline?
+What kinds of threats could possibly take systems or applications offline?

 **Nov 24, 2023 @ 12:05:30 UTC** - Read the slide.
 Does the fact that the issue is now trending on social media change the urgency?
+Have you seen this happen with other companies where a security incident is posted publicly on social media?

 The teams may uncover several data points using the Fact Cards they have now.
 For example: